cslfiu/Augmenting_Security_and_Privacy_in_the_Virtual_Realm-Methodology/prisma2020checklist.md

 # Prisma 2020 Systematic Review

 We used Prisma 2020 guidelines as a guide during the writing of our magazine paper.
-We adapted the points of Prisma 2020 checklist which are given below.
+We adapted the points of the Prisma 2020 checklist to our magazine paper as much as possible.
+The Prisma 2020 items reported in our magazine paper are given below.

 ## Checklist for Systematic Review Reporting

 | Section and Topic             | Item # | Checklist item                                                                                                                                                                                               | Location where item is reported |